beaverbuilder/documentation/docs/beaver-builder/troubleshooting/debugging/theme-conflict.md

 ---
 id: theme-conflict
-title: Theme conflict
+title: Theme conflicts
-sidebar_label: Theme conflict
+sidebar_label: Theme conflicts
 ---

 Some themes can cause conflicts with Beaver Builder plugin, which often